 12:00pmInvestor Insight: Finding Opportunity in MEASA

 The MEASA region, home to a population of about 3 billion, is growing evermore compelling for investors as it continues to deliver strong growth and investment prospects.
 How should investors navigate this high potential market, and what are the best routes to access it – listed or unlisted, direct or indirect?
 Where will the best value be found in the year ahead, against a background of wider fragility in emerging markets?
 How does the MEASA region differ from other emerging/frontier investment opportunities?

 Vivek Kudva, Managing Director of Europe, the Middle East, Africa and India, Franklin Templeton Investments

-12:30pmDiscussion: Infrastructure and real estate in the region
+12:30pmDiscussion: Investing in Real Assets in the region